kwonus/Quelle/AV-Bible-ICL.md

 Go!

 The subject of this sentence is "you understood".
-Similarly, all Quelle verbs are issued without an explicit subject.
+Similarly, all verbs are issued without an explicit subject.
 The object of the verb in the one word sentence above is also unstated.
-Quelle operates in an analogous manner.
+ICL operates in an analogous manner.
 Consider this English sentence:

 Go Home!

 Like the earlier example, the subject is "you understood".
 The object this time is defined, and insists that "you" should go home.
 Some verbs always have objects, others sometimes do, and still others never do.
-Quelle follows this same pattern and some Quelle verbs require direct-objects; and some do not.
+ICL follows this same pattern and some ICL verbs require direct-objects; and some do not.
 In the various tables throughout this document, required and optional parameters are identified, These parameters represent the object of the verb within each respective table.

-**Statement**: A statement is composed of one or more segments.
-When there is more than one segment, each segment contains a search expression.
-All search results are logically OR’ed together.
-It is recommended that statements with multiple segments be used sparingly as they represent a complex search pattern.
-In most situations, a single segment is sufficient to perform very powerful searches.
-This is because Quelle search expressions already offer powerfull searches with Boolean search logic on all search fragments.
+**Selection Criteria**: Selection what text to render is determined with a search expression, scoping filters, or both.

-**Expression**: Each segment has zero or one search expressions.
-A segment without a search expression is typically used to define a partial macro.
-If you are searching, your segment will contain a search expression.
-Expressions have fragments, and fragments have features.
+**Search Expression**: The Search Expression has fragments, and fragments have features.
 For an expression to match, all fragments must match (Logical AND).
 For a fragment to match, any feature must match (Logical OR).
 AND is represented by &.
 OR is represented by |.

 **Unquoted SEARCH clauses:** an unquoted search clause contains one or more search fragments.
 If there is more than one fragment in the clause, then each fragment is logically AND’ed together.